Skip to Main Content

 Does my life insurance have cash value?

 Every time you make a payment on certain types of life insurance, the insurance company takes a portion of your payment and puts it aside.
 Over time, that fund gets larger and earns interest and becomes the “cash value” of your policy.
 How much is the cash value worth?
 It all depends on the amount of your monthly premium and how long you have been paying into your policy.
-Often, it can add up to hundreds or thousands of dollars.
+Often, it could eventually add up to hundreds or thousands of dollars.

 It’s a different story if you have a “term life” policy.
 Term life is designed to cover you for a specified period (say 10, 15 or 20 years) and then end.
 Because the number of years it covers are limited, it generally costs less than whole life policies.
 But term life policies typically don’t build cash value.
 So, you can’t cash out term life insurance.